 For eCommerce companies, the overriding questions then becomes: what constitutes a high quality eCommerce platform, and what criteria should be used in choosing an eCommerce platform best suited for a company’s particular needs?

-The key questions online businesses should likely consider when choosing an eCommerce platform include:
+The key questions online businesses should likely consider when choosing an online eCommerce platform include:

 Platform Limitations: Of course, the goal for any successful business is growth; attracting new customers is a universally accepted principal for achieving success.
 In order for that to occur, the eCommerce platform selected to partner with an online business must have the capacity to handle–and process–an increasing number of both clients and new products.
 Ensuring the platform will be able to handle all of your products and clients, both now and in the future, is an important factor when choosing an eCommerce platform.